IBM-Bluemix-Docs/ComposeForScyllaDB/getting_started.md

 1. Connect to {{site.data.keyword.cloud_notm}} in the command line tool and follow the prompts to log in.

   ```
-  bx login
+  ibmcloud login
   ```

-  If you have a federated user ID, use the `bx login --sso` command to log in with your single sign on ID.
+  If you have a federated user ID, use the `ibmcloud login --sso` command to log in with your single sign on ID.
 See [Logging in with a federated ID](https://console.{DomainName}/docs/cli/login_federated_id.html#federated_id) to learn more.
   {: .tip}

 2. Make sure you are targetting the correct {{site.data.keyword.cloud_notm}} org and space.

   ```
-  bx target --cf
+  ibmcloud target --cf
   ```

   Choose from the options provided, using the same values you used when you created the service.